PeridexisErrant/DF-Walkthrough/chapters/chap09-magma.rst

   dwarfs, who then went mad and killed most of the immigrants who arrived at his fortress, and who then died of thirst (he was to busy chasing immigrants to bother with drink)).
-* Hit “b”, “T”, chose “Lever”, place the lever in a corner of your dining room, choosing a mechanism along the way.
+* Hit :kbd:`b`, :kbd:`T`, chose :guilabel:`Lever`, place the lever in a
+  corner of your dining room, choosing a mechanism along the way.
 * Wait for the lever to be built.
 * With the lever and bridge built you need to hook the lever up to the bridge.
-* Hit “q” over the lever.
+* Hit :kbd:`q` over the lever.
-* Hit “a” and then “b” to link up the lever with a bridge.
+* Hit :kbd:`a` and then :kbd:`b` to link up the lever with a bridge.
 * You only have one bridge right now so it should go right to it with a big yellow X over it, like this:

 .. image:: images/dftutorial9917.png
    :align: center

-* Hit “enter”, and then hit “enter” twice to select the two mechanisms for the lever/bridge hookup (one at the bridge end, one at the lever end).
+* Hit :kbd:`Enter`, and then hit :kbd:`Enter` twice to select two mechanisms for the lever/bridge hookup (one at the bridge end, one at the lever end).
 Since we don’t have to worry about magma, chose any mechanism.
 If there was magma involved we’d want to be using bauxite mechanisms as they are magma proof.

 Now simply sit back and wait!
-Once the hook-up job is done (check by doing a “q” over your lever) have a bit of fun and go “q” and then “P” to “Pull the Lever”.
-It might take a few seconds, but hopefully someone comes over and pulls the lever promptly and then a few seconds later your bridge should be up.
+Once the hook-up job is done (check by doing a :kbd:`q` over your lever) have a bit of fun and go :kbd:`q`, :kbd:`P` to :guilabel:`Pull the Lever`.
+It might take a few seconds, but hopefully someone pulls the lever promptly and then a few seconds later your bridge should be up.
 Here’s mine up!

 .. image:: images/dftutorial9918.png